Samsung/mimic/README.md

     grunt

-Note that some type warnings;  these can safely be ignored.
 You may want to make sure that all tests pass to verify the build by running `npm test`.

 ## Usage

-To run the model synthesis, the script `model-synth` can be used.
+To run the model synthesis, the script `mimic` can be used.
 For instance:

     ./model-synth synth "x,y" "return x+1" "1"

+There are a number of scripts to run experiments and process data.
+They are all located in `scripts`, most notably `scripts/experiment.py` (to run one or more experiments) and `scripts/process.py` to process the collected data.
+Pass `--help` to them to get more information.

-There is also the file `src/main.ts`, that contains various ways to run things.
+There is also the file `src/main.ts`, that contains various ways to run things (mostly used for debugging).
 Invoke it (after compilation) as follows:

     node --harmony --harmony-proxies bin/src/main.js 0 0